 The best thing you can do to control shedding levels is to groom your Pug regularly (I discuss the best tools for this below).

-But how often is regular?
-This will really depend on your dog but can be anywhere from daily to weekly.
+But how often is it regular?
+This will depend on your dog but can be daily to weekly.